nak/pytest_mproc/docsrc/index.rst

 Why Use *pytest_mproc* over *pytest-xdist*?
 ===========================================

-Why not just use *xdist*, another parallelization mechanism for test execution? *xdist* works for cases perhaps where there are large number of tests, but the cost of overhead in using rsync and overall implementation prevents realization of test-execution-time gains that one might hope for.  *xdist* also does not provide a way to run distributed on multiple machines
+Why not just use *xdist*, another parallelization mechanism for test execution? *pytest_mproc* was motivated due to the high overhead cost in startup and overall execution times over a large number of tests utilizing larger numbers of cores.   *xdist* also does not provide a way to run distributed execution across multiple machines

 *pytest_mproc* has several advantages over xdist, depending on your situation:

-* Overhead firing startup is much less, and start-up time does not grow with increasing number of cores as in xdist
+* Overhead firing up worker threads on startup is much less, and start-up time does not grow with increasing number of cores as in *xdist*
 * It uses a pull model, so that each worker pulls the next test from a master queue, with no need to figure out how to divide the tests beforehand.
-The disadvantage is that optimal efficiency requires knowledge to prioritize longer running tests first.
+The disadvantage is that optimal efficiency requires knowledge to prioritize longer running tests first (in cases where test case times are disparate).
 * It provides a 'global' scoped test fixture to provide a single instance of a fixture across all tests, regardless of how many nodes.
 * It provide a 'node' scoped test fixture that is a single instance across all workers on a single machine (node)
 * It allows you to programmatically group together a bunch of tests to run serially on a single worker process
-* Support for execution across multiple machines
+* It supports execution across multiple machines
 * It provides a better mechanism for prioritizing and configuring test execution